isandeepbansal/javascript/scopes/01-scope.md

 - Lexical scoping (static scoping)
 - Dynamic scoping

 JavaScript use **Lexical scoping** to resolve the identifiers in program.
-JavaScript's scope is determined at complied time.
+JavaScript's scope is determined at complied time and its fixed and predictable.

 👉 JavaScript creates scope for **functions** and **blocks** (only in case of let and const).
 Scopes can be nested as well.